KxSystems/embedPy/README.md

 Python `None` maps to the q identity function `::` when converting from Python to q (and vice versa).

-There is one exception to this.
+There is one important exception to this.
 When calling Python functions, methods or classes with a single q data argument, passing `::` will result in the Python object being called with _no_ arguments, rather than a single argument of `None`.
 See the section below on callables for how to explicitly call a Python callable with a single `None` argument.

 ### Function calls